Donald Pettit: NASA career

 Pettit worked as a scientist at the Los Alamos National Laboratory from 1984 until 1996, when NASA selected him as an astronaut candidate.
 He was a junior advisor to the Synthesis Committee of the Space Exploration Initiative on its May 1991 report "America at the Threshold", recommending plans for a human mission to Mars.

-An astrophotographer, Pettit has captured thousands of unique star trails and photographic data sets, which he regularly shares online.
+As astrophotographer, Pettit has captured thousands of unique star trails and photographic data sets, which he regularly shares online.
 One, titled 'Lightning Bugs', went viral on the internet.